CLSherrod/clsherrod.github.io/now.md

 ## Currently Creating
 - Writing copy for two brands.
 - I’m currently writing four books.
 Once one is near completion I’ll only focus on that one.
-- I’m also working on some artwork for an oracle card deck with an expert.
+- I’m also working on some artwork for an oracle card deck with an expert which has spurred some optical art pieces I'm working on.